Tuesday

 Herbs in Raised Beds

-If you are having a hard time understanding what type of soil you have and how you should handle your gardening projects, check with your local nursery.
-Local wisdom about the nature of the soil will be invaluable in helping you understand how to best treat your herb patch.
-It will probably turn out that your soil needs a little work, something that can be done in a weekend.
+If you are having a hard time understanding what type of soil you have and how you should handle your gardening projects, check with your local nursery or Cooperative Extension Office.
+Local wisdom about the nature of the soil in your area will be invaluable in helping you understand how to best treat your herb patch.
+It will probably turn out that your soil needs a little work, hopefully something that can be done in a weekend.

 Herbs in Pots

-If you discover that your herb project needs more work than your wallet can support, don't lose heart.
-In a future blog, I'll explain what you need to know about keeping herbs in pots outdoors.
+If you discover that your herb project needs more work than your schedule or wallet can support, don't lose heart.
+You can also keep herbs in pots indoors or outdoors.
 For people on the go, apartment dwellers or renters, or people with back problems, this is a great way to garden.
+This article will get you started: Growing Herbs Indoors

 For information on layout, take a look at my blog: Laying Out Your Herb Garden